edgedelta/docs/docs/appendices/on-prem-rehydration.md

 >
 > To learn how to access and create a token, see [Tokens](tokens.md).

-3. Create a k8s secret to store the token:
+3.Create a k8s secret to store the token:

 ```
 kubectl create secret generic ed-rehydration-token \